racoontail/rsschool-cv/cv.md

 ### Code example

-print("Hello world!");
+print("Hello world!")

-\# Пока что я знаю только как писать эту строчку, но благодаря правилам написания комментариев в python, я нашел применение знаку \  в markdown
+\# So far I only know how to write this line, but thanks to the rules of writing comments in python, I found a use for \ sign in markdown

 ---